lars-tiede/sygic_tracks_merge/README.md

     $ sygic_tracks_merge.py -o 20130309.gpx path/to/log/files/20130309*.log

-If you happen to have been in another time zone than UTC, you want to specify the time zone offset relative to UTC.
-For example EST, because Sygic logs in local time only:
+If you happen to have been in another time zone than UTC, you want to specify the time zone offset relative to UTC, because Sygic logs in local time only.
+For example EST:

     $ sygic_tracks_merge.py -o 20130309.gpx -t -5 path/to/log/files/20130309*.log